York, Nebraska: Culture

 The Art Deco York Auditorium (1940) was designed by Meginnis and Schaumberg.

+In 2001 Lee's Legendary Marbles and Collectables was established and as of 2023 is recognized as the World's Largest Collection of Marbles.

 Education

-York Public Schools are part of the York Public Schools School District.
+The municipality is within the York Public Schools School District.
 Schools in the district include York Elementary School, York Middle School and York High School.

 York has two parochial schools.
 Emmanuel-Faith Lutheran School opened in 1957.
 The pre-school is located at Faith Lutheran Church in York, while grades K-8 are located in a school attached to Emmanuel Lutheran Church.
 St. Joseph Catholic School, opened in 1890, educates children grades PK-8.

-York College is a private college affiliated with the Churches of Christ and located in York, Nebraska.
+York University is a private college affiliated with the Churches of Christ and located in York.
 It was founded in 1890.

 Media

 York fielded a number of newspapers in the 1800s.
 On January 1, 1883, the York Democrat was created from a previous paper, the York Tribune.
 The York Republican was another newspaper that flourished during this time and was notable for its large circulation.
 York's current newspaper is the York News-Times.

 York has two radio stations that have been locally owned since they went on the air in 1954: KAWL (AM 1370) and KTMX (FM 1970), providing news, sports, music and entertainment to York and adjacent counties.